 All of the play areas have been constructed out of natural materials, primarily red cedar, found natively in the Leonard Schine Preserve, and sticks, logs, saplings, pine cones and acorns collected by a volunteer corps made up of Land Trust members and volunteers.
 Thank you to all the volunteers who built this amazing place through which children and parents will explore nature for years to come.
 For more information about the preserve and a detailed map, CLICK HERE.

-Aspetuck Land Trust believes that there are numerous benefits derived from outdoor play in a natural setting; fresh air, exercise, and imaginative play to name a few.
-ALT Executive Director, David Brant commented: Today's children have access to many wonders of technology, ever increasing their awareness of the world they live in.
-Unfortunately, a downside to the use of technology is a phenomenon that experts are calling the "nature deficit disorder".
-According to the Kaiser Family Foundation researchers, Children between the ages of 6 months and 6 years spend an average of 1.5 hours with electronic media on a daily basis, whereas children between the ages of 8 and 18 years spend an average of nearly 6.5 hours a day with electronic media.1 For more information about the importance of nature and the outdoors for children and for childrens nature books, we recommend the following:
+There are many benefits of outdoor play in a natural setting; fresh air, exercise, and imaginative play to name a few.
+Today's children have access to many wonders of technology, ever increasing their awareness of the world they live in.
+Unfortunately, a downside to the use of technology is a phenomenon that experts are calling "nature deficit disorder".
+According to the Kaiser Family Foundation researchers, Children between the ages of 6 months and 6 years spend an average of 1.5 hours with electronic media on a daily basis; children between the ages of 8 and 18 years spend an average of nearly 6.5 hours a day with electronic media!
+For more information about the importance of nature and unstructured play we recommend the following:

 - Jennifer Ward, I Love Dirt!: 52 Activities to Help You and Your Kids Discover the Wonders of Nature